rita-gama/ProtoGain/README.md

 # ProtoGain
 WORK STILL IN PROGRESS

-In this repository you may find a PyTorch implementation of Generative Adversarial Imputation Networks (GAIN) [[1]](#1) for imputing missing iBAQ values in proteomics datasets.
+In this repository, you may find a PyTorch implementation of Generative Adversarial Imputation Networks (GAIN) [[1]](#1) for imputing missing iBAQ values in proteomics datasets.

 ## Table of Contents